 - Franko Pedalowski by Most Mysterious has a fart as a super.
 The level 3 version of it has him shitting A HUGE TV

-- In Battle Chess II: Chinese Chess, one of the pieces (I believe it is the minister) attacks by turning around, bending over and blasting thier opponent away.
+- In Battle Chess II: Chinese Chess, one of the pieces (I believe it is the minister) attacks by turning around, bending over and blasting their opponent away.

 - The Expansion Pack and Sequel Demo of the freeware fighter Secret of the 8 Stones is based entirely around this.
-Well, and Fetish Fuel
+Well, and fetish appeal.

-- In Shrek SuperSlam, a fighting game based around the Shrek series, the title character has a move called "Green Storm", which is a huge fart.
+- In Shrek SuperSlam, Shrek has a move called "Green Storm", which is a huge fart.